awieser1/awieser1.github.io/teaching.markdown

 Currently, I am not teaching.
-Here is a selection of previous activities of mine, see my <a href="empty.html">CV</a> for a complete list as well as the tab 'Lecture notes etc' for my writing activities which I did not include here.
+Here is a selection of previous activities of mine, see my [CV](cv_AW.pdf) for a complete list as well as the tab 'Lecture notes etc' for my writing activities which I did not include here.

 <h3>Teaching assistant</h3>
 <ul>